Zachary-Pearce/Pomegranate/README.md

 build on it brick by brick with a real practical example.

 # Welcome
 First of all, welcome to Pomegranate.
-This project started as my undergraduate thesis, I wanted it to become more than I could make it on my own so I started this repository.
-To get started, I reccomend that you start familiarising yourself with the wiki which covers:
+I reccomend that you start familiarising yourself with the wiki which will be your main source of information about the project as well as holding various lessons for you to follow.
+I would start by reading the following:
 - Link 1 (Pomegranate's mission, and how it seeks to achieve it)
 - Link 2 (architecture details; instruction set, base architecture)
 - Link 3 (configuring Pomegranate)
 - Link 4 (programming Pomegranate)

+## Repository Structure
+The modules are stored in the [src](https://github.com/Zachary-Pearce/Pomegranate/tree/main/src) folder.
+Each module has it's own sub folder with the code and a README describing it's design.

+Testbench files are stored in the [testing](https://github.com/Zachary-Pearce/Pomegranate/tree/main/testing) folder.
+Each module that has had a testbench simulation conducted has a sub folder which contains the testbench code file and a README that describes the tests conducted as well as resource utilisation, timing reports and resulting maximum clock frequency, and compatible FPGA platforms.

 ## Can I use this design in my projects?
 If you think that this design would be a good fit for your project then please use it.
 As it is made to be easily edited, you should be able to adapt it